-Schools with variant grade configurations will be reported for purposes of accountability at the highest complete grade band configuration, although a school would receive two designations, so that supports can be provided as appropriate given the applicable designations.
+Schools with variant grade configurations will be reported for purposes of accountability at the highest complete grade band configuration.
 Thus, a P-12 school would be held accountable under the structure of the high school grade band accountability system.
 All grade level results for all indicators would be reported for these schools.